 The purpose of the UNESCO-Greece Melina Mercouri International Prize for the Safeguarding and Management of Cultural Landscapes ("the Prize") is to reward outstanding examples of action to safeguard and enhance the world's major cultural landscapes.
 It bears the name of Melina Mercouri, a precursor of integrated conservation and sustainable development, former Minister of Culture of Greece.
-The objective of the Prize is in conformity with UNESCO's policies and is related to the Programme of the Organization in the field of Culture, the overall strategy of the World Heritage Committee, and the priorities set out in the C/5 on the enhancement of management of World Heritage properties.
+The objective of the Prize is in conformity with UNESCO's policies and is related to the Programme of the Organization in the field of Culture, UNESCO's Global Strategy for a representative, balanced and credible World Heritage List, and the priorities set out in the C/5 on the enhancement of management of World Heritage properties.
 The prize is in line with the categories for cultural landscapes as approved by the World Heritage Committee at its sixteenth session, held in Santa Fe, United States of America, in December 1992.
 This decision recognized the protection of cultural landscapes in the framework of the World Heritage Convention (1972).
 The prize enhances the linkages between culture and development, through capacity-building and sharing of knowledge.